octopress/filters/README.md

 ## Installation

-Add this line to your application's Gemfile:
+If you're using bundler add this gem to your site's Gemfile in the `:jekyll_plugins` group:

+    group :jekyll_plugins do
       gem 'octopress-filters'

-And then execute:
+    end

+Then install the gem with Bundler

     $ bundle

-Or install it yourself as:
+To install manually without bundler:

     $ gem install octopress-filters

-Next add it to your gems list in Jekyll's `_config.yml`
+Then add the gem to your Jekyll configuration.

     gems:
-      - octopress-filters
+      -octopress-filters

 ## Examples